-If a high school student is enrolled in a foundation curriculum course at the time of removal to a disciplinary alternative education program (DAEP), he or she will have an opportunity to complete the course before the beginning of the next school year.
+A student removed to a disciplinary alternative education program (DAEP) during the school year will have an opportunity to complete, before the beginning of the next school year, a foundation curriculum course in which the student was enrolled at the time of removal.
 The district may provide the opportunity to complete the course through an alternative method, including a correspondence course, another distance learning option, or summer school.
 The district will not charge the student for any method of completion provided by the district.
 [See policy FOCA(LEGAL) for more information.]